Area-53-Robotics/53C-High-Stakes-Notebook/main.typ

     - *Simplicity*: How easily or quickly we can construct the subsystem

-    - *Weight*: How heavy we speculate the mechanism to be, which will affect our drivetrain speed.
+    - *Weight*: How heavy we speculate the mechanism to be.
 A higher score means a lighter mechanism.

   ]
 )